ivotkv/neolixir/README.md

 In order to run the tests:

-1. Set up a neo4j instance running at localhost:7474.
+1. Set up a neo4j instance running at localhost:7474

     **WARNING**: running the tests will clear the contents of this database.

-2. Make sure virtualenv is installed.
+2. Make sure pip and virtualenv are installed

 3. The first time, you will need to build the test virtualenv: